cynavi/prep/apps/java/src/content/docs/core/questions.md

 What is garbage collector? what are the different types of garbage collector?
 Define Volatile keyword?
 Explain how the flow work when clent hit http request?
+Difference between comparator and comparable? how are transactions handle in spring?
+JWT - What? how does it work and how is the token identified? difference between hashing and encryption